pnijhara/pnijhara.github.io/content/post/hugo-vs-jekyll.md

 | Fast builds| Slow builds|

-So, these were some of the basic differences I found while using them in creating my static sites.
-There is still one more important difference in them that is *Asset Pipeline* which I will try to cover in my upcoming blogs.
+So, these were some of the basic comparisons I made while using them in creating my static sites.
+There is still one more important comparison that is *Asset Pipeline* which I will try to cover in my upcoming blogs.